Best Mini-Z Tires for RCP Tracks (2026)

 - Did you tape them?

-- If yes to all: Your track might be dusty.
+- If yes to all three: your track might be dusty.
 Clean tires with tape (sticky side out) between runs.

 Surface Prep Matters as Much as Compound

-- Tire cleanliness — Wipe tires with a clean dry cloth between runs.
-Loose rubber transfer from a dirty track will stick to your tires and create inconsistent bite.
+- Tire cleanliness.
+Wipe tires with a clean dry cloth between runs.
+Loose rubber transfer from a dirty track sticks to your tires and creates inconsistent bite.

-- Track temperature — Cooler temperatures lower RCP grip.
-If you are racing in a garage or unheated space in winter, your 20° compound may feel like 30°.
+- Track temperature.
+Cooler temperatures lower RCP grip.
+If you’re in a garage or unheated space in winter, your 20° compound may feel like 30°.
 Adjust compound warmer (harder) for cold conditions.
+PN Racing’s KS-M compound is explicitly designed for cold-start warm-up and cold-climate tracks, worth considering if your racing venue is not temperature-controlled.

-If you are setting up a track at home or helping your club with a new layout, the RCP Track Setup Guide covers the full setup — tile layouts, barrier placement, timing systems, and surface prep protocols that keep your grip consistent session to session.
+If you’re setting up a track at home or helping your club with a new layout, the RCP Track Setup Guide covers the full setup: tile layouts, barrier placement, timing systems, and surface prep protocols that keep your grip consistent session to session.

 Summary Checklist